mxdecoy/password-generator/README.md

 You will then be prompted to enter the desired password length.
 For example:

-`How long should you password be?
+`How long should your password be?
 15`

 The script will generate and display a random password of the specified length.